mazcoding/littlelemon/README.md

-"This is my capstone project for my META Frontend Development Certificate"
+"This is my capstone project for the META Frontend Development Certificate"